Color Utilities

 dartwork_mpl.color.oklab(L: float, a: float, b: float) Color[source]

-Convenience function to create a Color from OKLab coordinates.
+Convenience wrapper to create a Color from OKLab coordinates.

 Parameters: